R.S. Basingstoke F.C.: History

-The club were founded in 1971 as a pub side, Soldiers Return, and originally played Sunday football before switching to Saturday where they joined the Basingstoke League.
+The club were founded in 1971 as Soldiers Return, and originally played Sunday football before switching to Saturdays where they joined the Basingstoke & District League.
 After successfully climbing up through the divisions the side became founder members of the Chiltonian League in 1984 where they remained for two seasons before joining the North Hants League, which they won in 1986–87 resulting in their application to join Hampshire League Division 2 being successful.

 Upon election the team then became known as SR Basingstoke and promptly proceeded to win promotion as champions in their debut season and soon established themselves in Division 1.
 In 1990 the club became known as DCA Basingstoke and finished runners-up in 1990–91.

-In 1992 the club successfully applied to move up to the Combined Counties League where they maintained a steady mid-table position but, unable to develop their basic Whiteditch Playing Fields home they dropped out of the league after four seasons to rejoin the Chiltonian League in 1996 - a year later the club was renamed again as RS Basingstoke.
+In 1992 the club successfully applied to move up to the Combined Counties League where they maintained a steady mid-table position but, due to ground grading, they dropped out after four seasons to rejoin the Chiltonian League.
+A year later, the club was renamed again as RS Basingstoke.

-When the Chiltonian League was absorbed by the extended Hellenic League in 2000, RS Basingstoke joined and were placed in Division 1 East where they finished runners-up in their first season, but again due to ground grading were unable to apply for promotion.
+When the competition was absorbed by the extended Hellenic League in 2000, they were placed in Division 1 East and finished runners-up in their first season, but again due to ground grading were ineligible for promotion.

-In 2003 RS Basingstoke returned to the Hampshire League where they were placed in Division 2.
-The side finished 3rd and like most of the leagues other clubs they moved into the extended Wessex League in 2004 where they were placed in Division 3.
-This was the seventh league that they had played in during their existence.
+In 2003 RS Basingstoke returned to the Hampshire League where they were placed in Division 2, finishing in 3rd place, before joining the expanding Wessex League.
+This would be the seventh league that they had played in during their existence.

-2004–05 was sadly to prove the last season for the club as, despite being in a comfortable mid-table position, a player exodus resulted in the side withdrawing from the competition in January 2005 and folding.
+Despite holding a comfortable mid-table position in Division 3, a player exodus in January 2005 forced them to suddenly withdraw and fold.